 Annex 1

-RESOLUTION 1 (Rev. Dubai, 2014)
+DRAFT REVISION RESOLUTION 1 (Rev. Buenos-Aires, 2017)

 Rules of procedure of the ITU Telecommunication Development Sector

-The World Telecommunication Development Conference (Dubai, 2014),
+The World Telecommunication Development Conference (Buenos-Aires, 2017),

 considering

-a) the provisions of Article 21 of the ITU Constitution concerning the specific functions of the ITU Telecommunication Development Sector (ITU-D);
+a) that the functions, duties and organization of the ITU Telecommunication Development Sector (ITU-D) are stated in Articles 21, 22 and 23 of the ITU Constitution;

-b) the general working arrangements of ITU-D defined in the ITU Convention,
+b) that the general working arrangements of ITU-D are defined in the ITU Convention;

+c) that the General Rules of conferences, assemblies and meetings of the Union adopted by the Plenipotentiary Conference, and Resolution 165 (Guadalajara, 2010) of the Plenipotentiary Conference, on deadlines for the submission of proposals and procedures for the registration of participants for conferences and assemblies of the Union, apply to the World Telecommunication Development Conference (WTDC);

+d) Resolution 72 (Rev. Busan, 2014) of the Plenipotentiary Conference, on linking strategic, financial and operational planning in ITU,

 considering also